France commemorates the 10th anniversary of the Paris attacks under maximum terrorist alert

 Maximum terrorist alert

 A decade after the attacks of November 13, France remains on its highest level of terrorist alert.
 Since mid-2024, the country has maintained this level.
 "France, because of its history, culture, and values, continues to be a target for terrorism," a spokesperson stated on Thursday.
 Le Monde François Hollande.
 The current Director General of Internal Security for the French government, Céline Berthon, has also warned that a large-scale attack could happen again.
-"We must not forget the 2015 attacks in any way, because nothing guarantees that it won't happen again one day," she emphasized to France Info.
+"We must not forget the 2015 attacks in any way, because there is no guarantee that it won't happen again one day," she emphasized to France Info.

-The threat, however, is not exactly the same.
-Ten years ago, attacks were conceived and prepared from abroad, in other countries like Syria or Afghanistan, by the Islamic State or Al-Qaeda, and then carried out by cells on the ground, mainly with radicalized locals.
+However, the threat is not exactly the same.
+Ten years ago, attacks were conceived and prepared from abroad, in other countries like Syria or Afghanistan, by the Islamic State or Al-Qaeda, and then carried out by cells on the ground, mainly using radicalized locals.
 But in recent times, intelligence services have managed to curb attacks by international jihadist groups and, according to experts, These groups no longer have the means to perpetrate large-scale attacks in Western countries as they did eight or ten years ago.
 The Islamic State "is far from its operational capabilities of 10 years ago," says Marc Hecker, executive director of the French Institute of International Relations, in an interview with BFMTV.
-The threat now centers primarily on radicalized Muslims living in Europe who are not directly linked to the Islamic State or any other international terrorist group, but who are steeped in its propaganda and ideals—often through the internet—to the point of wanting to take action.
-According to Berthon, the profile of those preparing to carry out attacks is that of increasingly younger youths.
+According to Interior Minister Laurent Nuñez, the terrorist threat in France "remains very high," but an attack like the one on November 13 is "unlikely."
+The threat now focuses primarily on radicalized Muslims living in Europe who are not directly linked to the Islamic State or any other international terrorist group, but who absorb its propaganda and ideals—often through the internet—to the point of wanting to take action.
+The Director General of Internal Security maintains that the profile of those preparing to carry out attacks is increasingly that of younger people.
 French intelligence services have even thwarted attack plots involving teenagers.